core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note that the client achieves key confirmation only when receiving and successfully verifying a message from the server as protected with CTX\_NEW.
 If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete CTX\_NEW and start a new KUDOS execution acting again as CoAP client, i.e., as initiator in the forward message flow (see {{ssec-derive-ctx-client-init}}).

+### Utilization of KUDOS by Pure CoAP Servers # {#ssec-pure-coap-servers}

-It might be the case that the server is only a CoAP server (i.e., it does not implement a CoAP client) and, at the same time, it becomes unable to safely decrypt further incoming messages from the client.
-For example, this occurs when the server reaches key usage limits for its Recipient Key in the OSCORE Security Context shared with the client (see {{I-D.ietf-core-oscore-key-limits}}).
-When this happens, the server cannot decrypt Request #1.
-Consequently, the server replies to the client with an unprotected 4.01 (Unauthorized) response, and is therefore practically unable to execute KUDOS with the client in the reverse message flow.
-In such a case, the only chance for the server to perform a key update with the client by means of KUDOS relies on the client starting a KUDOS execution using the forward message flow (see {{ssec-derive-ctx-client-init}}).
+It might be the case that a server is only a CoAP server (i.e., it does not implement a CoAP client) and it reaches key usage limits for its Recipient Key in the OSCORE Security Context shared with the client (see {{I-D.ietf-core-oscore-key-limits}}).
+If this happens and the client is using the reverse message flow, the server would not be able to decrypt Request #1, thus making it impossibl to use KUDOS in the reverse message flow.
+In order for KUDOS to be usable in such a scenario, one option is that the client instead starts a KUDOS execution using the forward message flow (see {{sec-rekeying-method}}).

+Another option which allows resolving the problem directly on the server is that a server may modify its steps for processing of OSCORE protected requests and responses as detailed below.
+This will enable it to respond to Request #1 with a KUDOS Response #1 and thus enable it to use KUDOS in the reverse message flow in the described scenario.

+The verification of OSCORE requests is updated, by adding the following text as a first sub-step inside step 2 of {{Section 8.2 of RFC8613}}.

+{:quote}
+> 2.a.: If the retrieved Recipient Context is invalid, the server MAY respond with a 4.01 (Unauthorized) error message.
+The diagnostic payload MAY contain the string “Invalid security context”.
+If KUDOS is used the error message can be a protected error message (protected with CTX_1).

+The verification of OSCORE responses is updated, by updating step 2 of {{Section 8.4 of RFC8613}} according to the following text.

+{:quote}
+> Retrieve the Recipient Context in the Security Context associated with the Token.
+Decompress the COSE object (Section 6).
+If the Recipient Context is invalid, or the decompression fails or the COSE message fails to decode, then go to 8.

 ## Avoiding Deadlocks